CaptCatten/XDS_change-INP/README.md

 and optionally DIMPLE for ALL datasets under one visit.

 You MUST set these paths correctly:
-1) RAW_DATA_BASE_DIR
+/Data/Obelix_DataSafe2/BeamlineData/EMBL/20260425/RAW_DATA/CC464A/# 1) RAW_DATA_BASE_DIR
-   - Folder that contains your RAW diffraction images (.cbf.gz) for THIS visit.
+    - Folder that contains your RAW diffraction images (.cbf.gz) for this run (or set of runs).
-   - Under this folder you should see the SAME subfolders as under ROOT_DIR, e.g.:
+    - Under this folder you should have one subfolder per dataset / collection, and those subfolders should match the processed-data layout under ROOT_DIR.

+   Example layouts:
           RAW_DATA_BASE_DIR/
-              06/DS1/*.cbf.gz
-              06/DS2/*.cbf.gz
-              07/DS1/*.cbf.gz
+              dataset1/*.cbf.gz
+              dataset2/*.cbf.gz

+   or, with extra levels (puck / pin / dataset):
+          RAW_DATA_BASE_DIR/
+              Puck01/Pin03/DS1/*.cbf.gz
+              Puck01/Pin04/DS2/*.cbf.gz

-    - Set this to where you rsynced the RAW_DATA from the synchrotron.
+   - Set this to the absolute path where your raw images live on your machine.

  2) ROOT_DIR
-    - TOP folder of your processed data for THIS visit.
+    - Top-level folder of the processed data you want this script to work on.
-    - The script will search UNDER this folder for XDS processing directories (folders that contain XDS.INP), e.g.:
+    - The script will search RECURSIVELY under this folder for XDS processing directories (any folder that contains XDS.INP), no matter how many subfolder levels you have (visit, proposal, puck, pin, dataset, etc.).

+      Example layouts:
           ROOT_DIR/
-              06/DS1/xds_.../XDS.INP
-              06/DS2/xds_.../XDS.INP
-              07/DS1/xds_.../XDS.INP
+              dataset1/xds_.../XDS.INP
+              dataset2/xds_.../XDS.INP

+      or, with puck/pin levels:
+          ROOT_DIR/
+              Puck01/Pin03/DS1/xds_.../XDS.INP
+              Puck01/Pin04/DS2/xds_.../XDS.INP

-    - Set this to where your XDS runs live for the visit.
+    - Set this to the absolute path where your XDS runs are stored.
+The script will walk through all subfolders under ROOT_DIR and try to process every dataset it finds.
  IMPORTANT: folder layout must match
-    For each dataset, the subfolder layout under ROOT_DIR and RAW_DATA_BASE_DIR MUST be the same.
+    - For each dataset, the relative path under ROOT_DIR and RAW_DATA_BASE_DIR must be the same.
       If you have:
-        ROOT_DIR/06/DS1/xds_.../XDS.INP
+          ROOT_DIR/Puck01/Pin03/DS1/xds_.../XDS.INP
       the script will look for images in:
-        RAW_DATA_BASE_DIR/06/DS1/*.cbf.gz
+          RAW_DATA_BASE_DIR/Puck01/Pin03/DS1/*.cbf.gz

+   - If your raw and processed folders do not follow the same subfolder layout, this script will not find the right images automatically.
     If your layout does NOT look like this, STOP and talk to the script maintainer.

  3) PREFIX_HINT (optional)